 So just how can a natural minded person support season wellness?
 Easy…

-I firmly believe in the power of herbs to help bolster an immune system.
-While you might not stave off every single illness that your child is exposed to, you certainly give them a better chance of having more mild symptoms as well as a shorter duration of the actual illness.
+I firmly believe in the power of herbs to help support your immune system.
+While you might not stave off every single illness that you are exposed to, you certainly give yourself a better chance of having more mild symptoms as well as a shorter duration of the actual illness.

-What are my go-to immune strengtheners you ask?
-Well, I have five favorites along with one very powerful tea blend!
+What are my go-to immune strengtheners to support your Seasonal wellness you ask?
+Well, I have five favorite immune boosting herbs along with one very powerful tea blend!

 I adore nettles for so many reasons.
-These bad babies are a very versatile and powerful herb.
+These bad babies are a very versatile and in my opinion powerful herb.
 I like to describe nettles as “life giving” as they are super restorative.
-Tiny has been drinking nettle infusions for years, almost daily.
-She loves it and I love that it gives her such a huge boost!
+My daughter has been drinking nettle infusions since she was two years old, almost daily.
+She loves it and I love that it supports season wellness!